7ez/Resonance/README.md

 # Resonance - a osu! bancho emulator written in Python!

-I'm just doing this for fun so don't expect much out of this lmao
+This is my first attempt on making a osu! bancho emulator, so don't expect much.

+I'm open to any PRs this repo gets!

+A better README coming soon.